-Figure 15: Cone: evolution of the total force acting on the body (a) and of the contact line (b) as a function of time has demonstrated further improvement of the stability of the free-surface dynamics.
+Figure 15: Cone: evolution of the total force acting on the body (a) and of the contact line (b) as a function of time case, where a very accurate prediction of the free-surface, pressure distribution and vertical hydrodynamic force time histories has been obtained.
+The combined use of the two strategies both in the cone and the wedge cases has demonstrated further improvement of the stability of the free-surface dynamics.
 Such combined approach seems the best in terms of computational effort and robustness of the solver.